 Our nails often go through a lot of problems during the month of Ramadan because of dehydration from thirst and fasting, as well as exposure to too much dish soap and cooking.
 We find ourselves, after Ramadan, looking down at our hands and nails and wishing we could have done something to prevent that.
 So we're giving you some potential solutions to nail damage during Ramadan, so you can enjoy healthy nails all month, going on to summer...

 Let's check out how to take care of our nails during Ramadan

-1. Try to avoid washing the dishes without wearing gloves, because excessive exposure to water and soap can cause the nails to break and chip easily.
+1. Avoid washing the dishes without wearing gloves, because excessive exposure to water and soap can cause the nails to break and chip easily.

 2. Also try to wear gloves while cooking, especially as you're chopping vegetables or meat.

 6. Your handcare routine is very important at this point.
-Make sure your moisture your hands before bed and apply cuticle oil as much as you can.
+Make sure your hands are moist before bed and apply cuticle oil as much as you can.

 7. If you're going to be doing a lot of chores around the house, you should leave some time afterwards to soak your hands in a mixture of lemon and olive oil.
 This will protect your nails and help them grow.
 If you don't have enough time, you can hydrate your hands with a bit of rose water.